tikv/tikv/docs/pd-scheduler.md

 ## Customization

-The default schedulers includes `balance-leader`, `balance-region` and `hot-region`.
+The default schedulers include `balance-leader`, `balance-region` and `hot-region`.
 In addition, you can also customize the schedulers.
 For each scheduler, the configuration has three variables: `type`, `args` and `disable`.

 Here is an example to enable the `evict-leader` scheduler in the `config.toml` file: